mecid/mecid.github.io/_posts/2022-09-07-customizing-toolbars-in-swiftui.md

 ```

 #### Conclusion
 Today we learned a bunch of new APIs allowing us to customize toolbars in SwiftUI.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
+Thanks for reading, and see you next week!